levigutt/mouse-chording/readme.md

 ## why mouse chording?

-like most _superusers_ I prefer using the keyboard for everything, and a long time time I thought I hated the mouse.
-But actually, what I hated was switching back and forth between the mouse and the keyboard.
+Like most _superusers_ I prefer using the keyboard for everything, and for a long time I thought I hated the mouse.

+But after trying Acme (the plan9 editor) and its [mouse chords](http://acme.cat-v.org/mouse) I realized that what I actually hated was switching back and forth between the mouse and the keyboard.

-Using mouse chording I can greatly reduce the number of times I have to switch back and forth, and simple tasks like copying and pasting text from one application into another can become a one handed operation.
+Using mouse chording I can greatly reduce the number of times I have to switch back and forth, and simple tasks like copying and pasting text from one application into another can become a simple one-handed operation.

 ## why this project?